Published By Janet Gershen-Siegel at September 1st, 2018

 Look at the SimplyCash Plus Business Credit Card from American Express.
 So you can earn as much as $400 cash back.
 Earn a $200 statement credit after spending $5,000.
 Also, get 5% cash back at US office supply stores and on wireless phone services purchased from US service providers.
 However, this applies to the initial $50,000 of yearly spending.

 You also get 3% cash back on spending category of your choice.
 So this is from eight distinct categories.
 They include air travel, gas, advertising and computer purchases.
-However, it applies to the first $50,000 of annual spending.
+But it only applies to the first $50,000 of annual spending.

 Plus you get 1% cash back on all other purchases.